 She also is significantly involved in the university by being one of the co-founders of the student lead club, Social & Community Workers Western Sydney as well as being a member of The Academy.

-Yemi is a strong, energetic and committed person seeking to establish himself as a competent social worker and pastor.
-He is open to learning new things and improving his skills in building boldness in networking and communication with professionals.
+Richard is a strong, energetic and committed person seeking to establish himself as a social worker with specialization in social policy.